-Accredited health care providers deliver inpatient and outpatient services and are paid directly by the health fund according to a fixed schedule.
+Accredited health care providers offer inpatient and outpatient services and are paid directly by the health fund according to a fixed schedule (fee for service and case rates for select medical and surgical procedures).

 Cost sharing: There is some cost sharing for general and specialist care, hospital care, laboratory and X-ray fees, surgery, and medicine.